 When visiting Madrid, many travelers also want to experience San Sebastian in Spain's Basque region, which is located on the northern coast of Spain, close to the French border and 288 miles (464 kilometers) from Madrid.
-In San Sebastian, there are beautiful beaches such as the Playa de la Concha and Playa de Ondarreta with a bayfront promenade.
+In San Sebastian, there are beautiful beaches such as the Playa de la Concha and Playa de Ondarreta, which has a lovely bay front promenade.
 When strolling along the quaint cobblestone streets of the old town, you'll not only enjoy the quaint, historic architecture, but you can also indulge yourself at some of the highest-rated restaurants in Spain.

-Madrid to San Sebastian
+How to Get from Madrid to San Sebastian

-Madrid to San Sebastian by Car
+What to See in San Sebastian